parmentelat/r2lab-obsolete/rhubarbe-images/01-oai.md

 sed -f epc-r2lab.sed epc.conf.in > epc.conf
 ```

-at which point `diff epc.conf.in epc.conf` should show 2 pairs of 2 lines changed to use the 'data' interface
+at which point `diff epc.conf.in epc.conf` should show 2 pairs of 2 lines changed to use the `data` interface

 ```
 cd /root/openair-cn/SCRIPTS
-./build_epc -C -l
+./build_epc -C -l >& build_ecp.conf.log
 ```

 * `-C` : create config